aws-samples/eks-workshop-v2/website/docs/security/amazon-eks-pod-identity/using-dynamo.md

   namespace: carts
 ```

-Now we need to recycle all the carts Pods to pick up our new ConfigMap contents.
+We'll need to recycle all the Pods of the `carts` application to pick up our new ConfigMap contents.

 ```bash hook=enable-dynamo hookTimeout=430
 $ kubectl -n carts rollout restart deployment/carts